omar-polo/plakar.io/content/docs/main/quickstart/_index.md

 check: verification of 9abc3294:/private/etc completed successfully
 ```

+But what if both my drive died AND the data center hosting my NAS burst in flames?

 **The probability of losing data has now fallen from 0.00069% to 0.0000001% (1 in a billion)!**

 ## A few additional words on synchronization

-Repository synchronization is slightly more advanced than what was shown,
-and you are encouraged to experiment with it to find the best workflow for your use-case.

-This first command locates snapshots that exist in my local repository but not in the remote one,
+> This first command locates snapshots that exist in my local repository but not in the remote one,
 then sends them over:

 ```bash
 $ plakar at /var/backups sync to @s3
 ```

-This second command locates snapshots that exist in the remote repository but not in the local one to bring them over:
+> This second command locates snapshots that exist in the remote repository but not in the local one to bring them over:

 ```bash
 $ plakar at /var/backups sync from @s3
 ```

-And this last command does it both ways, pushing to the remote repositories snapshots that exist locally and are missing, but also fetching locally snapshots that only exist remotely:
+> And this last command does it both ways, pushing to the remote repositories snapshots that exist locally and are missing, but also fetching locally snapshots that only exist remotely:

 ```bash
 $ plakar at /var/backups sync with @s3
 ```

+Repository synchronization is slightly more advanced than what was shown,
+and you are encouraged to experiment with it to find the best workflow for your use-case.

 In addition, all these commands support passing snapshot identifiers and various options to perform partial synchronizations, only exchanging snapshots that match certain criteria.
 More information can be found in the [documentation](/docs/commands/sync/).